-Own funds decreased by US\$ 1.4bn ( $\downarrow$ 46%) mainly as a result of the payment of interim ordinary dividends totalling US\$ 1.5 bn while RWA decreased by US\$ 1.1 bn ( $\downarrow$ 21%).
-The combined effect of these movements was a decrease in total capital ratio of 19% to 42.6% at 31 October 2019.
+Own funds increased by US\$ 62mm (\uparrow 4%) mainly due to the increase in retained earnings while RWA decreased by US\$ 416mm (\downarrow 11%).
+The combined effect of these movements was an increase in total capital ratio of 6.8% to 49.1% at 31 October 2020.
 For further information on Transitional Own Funds, see the disclosure in Appendix 4.
-A reconciliation of equity in Financial Statements to Regulatory own funds and the main features of the Company's capital instruments is contained in Appendix 5.
+A reconciliation of equity in the Financial Statements to Regulatory own funds and the main features of the Company's capital instruments is contained in Appendix 5.